Treatment Effect Models with Strategic Interaction in Treatment Decisions: Numerical Illustrations

-To save space, the detailed estimation results of the treatment decision model are omitted here and are provided in Table \ref{table:1ststage} in Appendix \ref{sec:supp}.
-A noteworthy finding is that about 80\% of the pairs choose $D = (0,0)$ in the multiple equilibria situation.
-Figure \ref{fig:Phist} in Appendix \ref{sec:supp} shows the histograms of the estimated $(P_j^0, P_j^1)$ for $j=1$ (male) and $2$ (female).
-These figures suggest that the overlapping support condition can hardly hold outside the interval $[0.2, 0.8]$, implying that MTE estimates might not be reliable when $V_j$ is outside this interval.
+Figure \ref{fig:PiDelhist} in Appendix \ref{sec:supp} presents the histograms of the estimated $(\pi_1^0(W_1), \pi_2^0(W_2))$ and $(\Delta_1(W_1), \Delta_2(W_2))$, which indicate that these variables are distributed over some bounded range and, thus, that estimating the whole functional form of the MTEs would be challenging.
+To see this point more concretely, we provide the histograms of the estimated $(P_j^0, P_j^1)$ for $j=1$ (male) and $2$ (female) in Figure \ref{fig:Phist}.
+These figures suggest that the overlapping support condition can hardly hold outside the interval $[0.2, 0.7]$, implying that MTE estimates might not be reliable when $V$ is outside this interval.

 Now, we present our main results of estimating the MTE parameters.
-Since our sample size is not very large, following the suggestion from the Monte Carlo results, we employ the over-identified estimator in Remark \ref{remark:overidentification:est} with a third-order bivariate power series for the basis function and use ridge regression for the parameter estimation with penalty equal to $n^{-1}$.
-Figures \ref{fig:directMTE} and \ref{fig:totalMTE} summarize the estimated direct MTE and total MTE, respectively.
-For the value of $X_j$, the MTEs are evaluated at the median over all observations of men and women altogether.
-Figure \ref{fig:directMTE} shows that the direct MTE is significantly negative for female students only.
-For male students, the direct impact of the delinquent activities is less significant and almost independent of the female partner's $V$ (partially due to the regularization).
-The direct MTE for the female students tend to have a weak negative slope with respect to the male partner's $V$.
-That is, when both of the pair have stronger hesitation in participating in risky activities, the direct MTE on the female students' GPA becomes larger.
-Interestingly, this phenomenon is not persistent in the total MTE.
-Figure \ref{fig:totalMTE} illustrates that the total MTE is significantly negative for both male and female students.
-In particular, the total MTE for male students is clearly larger in magnitude than their direct MTE.
-This result would imply that male students' academic performances are more easily influenced by their opposite-gender peers' delinquent behavior than females.
+Since our sample size is not very large, following the suggestion from the Monte Carlo results, we employ the over-identified estimator \eqref{eq:over_id_est} with a third-order bivariate power series for the basis function and use ridge regression for the parameter estimation with penalty equal to $n^{-1}$.
+Figure \ref{fig:MTEs} summarizes the estimated direct, total, and indirect MTEs for both genders.
+For comparison, we also report the MTE estimates obtained from a model where the first-stage treatment decision model is a standard bivariate probit model with no strategic interactions.
+The MTE estimator for this model can be constructed in exactly the same way as our two-step estimator based on the identification result in Appendix \ref{subsec:nointeraction}.
+For the value of $X$, the MTEs are evaluated at the median over all observations of men and women altogether.